omobosteven/favorite-things/README.md

 http://127.0.0.1:8080
 ```

+- NB: You can choose to create a django admin superuser and create categories using the superuser.
+These categories will serve as the default categories for the every user.

 ## Deployment steps on AWS
 - Go to [AWS](https://aws.amazon.com/) and create an EC2 instance using Ubuntu Server 18.04 LTS (HVM), SSD Volume Type 64-bit x86.
 NB: Ensure to Download the key pair generated
 - Go to security groups under network and security on AWS console and enable the following ports [8000, 80] source should be set to anywhere.